 If you do want to go with this option, there is Airport WiFi (which is easy to connect to and reliable), but beware that you’ll lose connection the second you leave the building.
 I’d always recommend going prepared with a travel plan from your phone provider or an eSIM, at least for the first day in a new country.

-I’m using Airalo eSIM on my current trip through Central America, and it’s worked perfectly.
+I’m using an Airalo eSIM on my current trip through Central America, and it’s worked perfectly.
 (A little too perfectly, actually, you wouldn’t believe how much data you can eat through on a long-distance bus ride!)

-Getting from Guatemala City Airport to Antigua by Booking a Shuttle in Advance
+Get to Antigua by Booking a Shuttle in Advance

 Saving the best until (almost) last… after everything I’d learned on my journey so far, this was the advice I gave to Ellie when she squeezed on a flight from Houston to Guatemala the next morning.